extnet/docs.ext.net/guides/getting_started.md

 With multi-platform support, including Windows and Mac OS, the `dotnet` CLI is a handy collection of tools for creating, compiling, running, and publishing .NET applications.
 With one simple command, Ext.NET can be installed into that toolbox.

-We're making the assumption here that you already have .NET Core installed locally, but if not, download and install [.NET Core 3.1 SDK](https://dotnet.microsoft.com/download/dotnet-core) first.
+We're making the assumption here that you already have .NET installed locally, but if not, download and install the [.NET SDK](https://dotnet.microsoft.com/download/dotnet-core) first.
 The `dotnet` CLI is installed automatically during that process.

-With .NET Core installed on your local machine, open a **Command-Line** or Mac OS **Terminal** window, run the following command to install the Ext.NET Templates:
+With .NET installed on your local machine, open a **Command-Line** or Mac OS **Terminal** window, run the following command to install the Ext.NET Templates:

 ```sh
 dotnet new --install Ext.NET.Templates